perfect-planet/vue-use-hover-intent/README.md

 pnpm install vue-use-hover-intent
 ```

-### Use:
+## Use

-Import the composable and use it in your components setup function, passing in the element you want to detect hover on.
+Import the composable and pass in a ref of the element you want to detect hover on.
 It returns a boolean ref that is true when the user is hovering over the element.

 ```vue